 With enterprise connection support, user identities and credentials are managed by the identity provider of your customers' organization, as well as certain identity claims - which Auth0 will use to populate the user profile.

 "Bring your own identity" is a great feature to provide, but if you don't support this from day one, and sometimes even if you do, you may have an organization that wants to switch to their own IdP after already having used the application for a while.
-You will need a way to Link User Accounts (a.k.a.
-Account Linking) to provide an effective way of associating the new identity with the old database identity.
+You will need a way to link user accounts to provide an effective way of associating the new identity with the old database identity.

 Multi-factor authentication (MFA)

 In an era where misuse of user credentials is at an all-time high, protecting your systems when it’s so common for hackers to steal users identity information in general is a challenge.
 One of the most effective ways though is to provide users with the ability to configure a second factor for protecting their account.
 More commonly referred to as Multi-Factor Authentication.
 This will ensure that only a valid user can access his/her account, even if they use a username and password that may have been compromised from a different application.

 It's quite common for customer facing applications to provide users with an option for adding a second factor rather than forcing them to use a second factor.
 For more information regarding this, see providing your users with an option to add MFA.